 You're both absolutely right.

-Andrew Weissman was exploitated by Chief Judge Sifton in the Eastern District of New York for withholding exculpatory evidence for having a uh mistaken moral ethical confidence.
+Andrew Weissman was excoriated by Chief Judge Sifton in the Eastern District of New York for withholding exculpatory evidence for having a mistaken moral ethical compass.

 This is how he got away with it there, as he always does.

-The United States attorney wrote a letter to Judge Siston saying, Oh, please withdraw that order.
+The United States Attorney wrote a letter to Judge Sifton saying, oh, please withdraw that order.

 You could hurt this young man's career.

-Judge Siston withdrew Weissman's name from the order.
+Judge Sifton withdrew Weissman's name from the order.

 I have a copy of both orders, the before and after.